-oligoDOM®: A Novel Proprietary Virus-Like-Particles Technology specifically designed to trigger superior T-cell responses, in addition to strong and sustained B-cell responses
+oligoDOM®: A Novel Proprietary Nanoparticles Technology specifically designed to trigger superior T-cell responses, in addition to strong and sustained B-cell responses

 The core concept

-Virus-Like-Particles (VLP) self-assemble to present key immunogenic structures of a specific virus in repetition to induce an innate immune response.
+Nanoparticles self-assemble to present key immunogenic structures of a specific virus in repetition to induce an immune response.

 oligoDOM® has been uniquely designed to increase the T-cell immune response to the native antigen thanks to a specific signal sequence targeting and activating cells from the immune system.

-When associated to an antigen, oligoDOM® forms a unique self-assembling VLP, exposing multiple copies of full-length antigens
+When associated to an antigen, oligoDOM® forms a unique self-assembling nanoparticles, exposing multiple copies of full-length antigens

 Given its design and mechanism of action, the oligoDOM® technology platform is highly versatile and can be used with different antigens, as well as within different vaccine technologies such as recombinant proteins, or mRNA technology, leading to multiple value generation opportunities.